 We’re posting a story about one of the participants in 23andMe’s MPN Research Initiative to bring attention to these rare diseases.
 September is National Blood Cancer Awareness Month, and today is MPN Awareness Day.
 Customers of 23andMe can help in these efforts – as well as our other research efforts with Parkinson’s and Sarcoma – simply by consenting to research.

 One day in April of 2011, Esteban Zapiain’s life changed forever.

 “No one ever wants to hear their doctor say, ‘You have cancer,’” said Esteban.

 The 62-year-old retired school technology director learned that day that he had something called Chronic Myeloid Leukemia, or CML.
-The rare blood cancer is one of a group of similar cancers known as myeloproliferative neoplasms, or MPNs.
-These cancers occur due to excessive production of “myeloid” blood cells in the bone marrow.
+The rare blood cancer is one of a group of similar cancers known as myeloproliferative neoplasms or MPNs.
+These cancers occur due to the excessive production of “myeloid” blood cells in the bone marrow.

 For Esteban the diagnosis was frightening, but it also drove him to act, and he joined 23andMe’s MPN Research Initiative.

 “My motivation is to help find the causes and connections between those of us diagnosed and those yet to be diagnosed,” said Esteban.